uenoB/minissg/packages/vite-plugin-minissg/README.md

 A simple but powerful way to organize multiple modules is to use Vite's `import.meta.glob` feature.
-The following example defines the `entries` function that includes all of the `*.md` files in the `pages` directory to generate `*/index.html` files from them.
+The following example defines the `main` function that includes all of the `*.md` files in the `pages` directory to generate `*/index.html` files from them.